-This week, Liv has a Kitchen Table Conversation with Chris Aguirre.
-Chris, a person in recovery from alcohol and drugs since 1997, knows first hand that it may be simple but it’s not always easy.
+This week, Liv interviewed Chris Aguirre.
+Chris, a person in recovery from alcohol and drugs since 1997, knows first hand that it may be simple but it's not always easy.
 With that in mind he founded KLĒN + SŌBR in 2014 with a mission of simply supporting those persons who have found recovery but are looking for a supplement to whatever organization or program got them there.
 The support can and will take a variety of forms; from the cornerstone, Since Right Now Podcast, to well-designed merchandise being sold to generate charitable donations, KLĒN + SŌBR is committed to helping persons in recovery from alcohol and drugs stay in recovery.

 Awarded Best Recovery Blog of 2015, one of 20, by After Party Magazine, despite not being a blog, or competing to win it.